ovh/cds/docs/content/docs/components/cdsctl/token/generate.md

 ## Synopsis

-Generate a new token when you use the cli or the api in scripts or for your worker, hatchery, uservices.
+Generate a new token when you use the cli or the api in scripts or for your worker, hatchery, µServices.

 The expiration must be [daily|persistent|session].